mariano/snakefire/README.markdown

 Other OS should refer to the [Twisted download page] [twisted-download] which shows how to install Twisted on several platforms.

+#### Notifications ####

+For *Ubuntu/Debian based* systems, python-notify is in the official repositores, and can be installed the following way:

+        $ sudo apt-get install python-notify

+For *Arch Linux*, python-notify is in the extra repository, and can be installed with:

+        $ pacman -S python-notify

+#### Spell checking ####

+For *Ubuntu/Debian based* systems, PyEnchant is in the official repositores, and can be installed the following way:

+        $ sudo apt-get install python-enchant

+For *Arch Linux*, PyEnchant is in the community repository, and can be installed with:

+        $ pacman -S python2-pyenchant

+You now need to install a relevant dictionary.

+For *Arch Linux*, search for an aspell dictionary.
+For example, to install the english
+dictionary:

+        $ pacman -S aspell-en

+For *Ubuntu/debian based* systems, look for the appropriate aspell dictionary.
+For example, to install the english dictionary:

+        $ sudo apt-get install aspell-en

+Other OS (such as Mac OSX) should look into [installing PyEnchant and appropriate dictionaries] [pyenchant]

 ### Installing Snakefire ###